OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/ov/exmarkets.md

 ---
 title: exmarkets
-description: The page explains the usage of exmarkets command that generates a table with exchange markets data with various parameters.
+description: "The page explains the usage of exmarkets command that generates a table" with exchange markets data with various parameters.
 It provides information on how to limit, sort, and view this data in a user-friendly format.
 keywords: